ryukau/VSTPlugins/README.md

   - Naive waveshapers with 16-fold oversampling.
 - MatrixShifter
   - AM frequency shifter and chorus in a plugin.

+Following plugins are in β stage.
+They are almost finished, but lacking documentation.

 - LongPhaser, OrdinaryPhaser
   - Some phasers.
+- CombDistortion
+  - Distiortion effect using self-modulating feedback comb filter.
+- NarrowingDelay, ParallelDetune
+  - Some pitch shifters.

 ## Files and Directories
 - `.github/workflows` and `ci`: Continuous integration (CI) scripts for GitHub Actions.